 According to Claire Diaz Ortiz, productivity expert and author of Design Your Day, the best thing you can do to be productive is to create your ideal morning routine.
 She explains that how you start your day anchors you and ensures you stay focused on what is most important.
 You must master a consistent morning routine to achieve your highest level of productivity!

 Although there's not one morning routine that works well for everyone, there are some key elements that make a morning routine most effective.
 If you analyze productivity experts' morning routines, you'll find a few things in common.
-They mostly all have an element of focus on big picture goals, gratitude, and planning for the day.
+They mostly all have an element of focus on big picture goals, gratitude, and planning for the day's time.

 Productivity coach Zack Sexton’s morning routine looks like this: